Quantitative quantum soundness for all multipartite compiled nonlocal games: Quantitative quantum soundness for multipartite compiled nonlocal games

-A direct consequence of the existence and closeness statement from \cref{thm:kpartite_BoundToFeasibleSolution} is the following quantitative quantum soundness statement for all multipartite compiled nonlocal games. \begin{corollary} Let $\cG$ be a $k$-partite nonlocal game with $\cG_{\comp}$ as its compiled version.
+Putting together the existence and closeness statement from \cref{thm:kpartite_BoundToFeasibleSolution} and the convergence of the sequential NPA hierarchy \cref{thm:kpartite_Completeness}, we obtain, as a direct consequence, the following quantitative quantum soundness statement for multipartite compiled nonlocal games.
+(We refer to \cref{fig:big-scheme} for a graphical representation of the buildup of the following main result.)

+\begin{corollary} Let $\cG$ be a $k$-partite nonlocal game with $\cG_{\comp}$ as its compiled version.
 Let $S = (S_{\lambda})_{\lambda}$ be an arbitrary efficient (quantum polynomial-time) strategy employed by the prover.
 Then for every $n \geq 1$, there exists a negligible function $\negl_{S, n}(\lambda)$ (dependent on the QHE scheme, the strategy S, and the NPA level $n$) such that

 where $\gamevalueCompile{\lambda}{\cG_{\comp}, S}$ is the prover's Bell score using $S$ and $\gamevaluekSeqNPA{\cG}{n}$ is the optimal value of the hierarchy \cref{eq:kpartite_SequentialNPASDP} at level $n$.